Why Every HR Team Needs AI-Powered Onboarding in 2026

 Employee skill development doesn’t stop at day one.
 Tekstac’s role-based learning paths include in-built checks for skill validation in real time, and to identify knowledge gaps.

-Compared to classic training in which completion is measured, these tests measure competency—pointing to not just what employees know, but also to what they can do with what they know.
-Generative AI examines solution methods and provides context-based information to learners and managers on areas of proficiency and areas of weakness.
+Compared to classic training in which completion is measured, employee skills assessments powered by generative AI focus on competency—showing not just what employees know, but what they can apply in real-world scenarios.
+Generative AI examines solution methods and provides context-based insights to learners and managers, highlighting both areas of proficiency and skill gaps.

 Real outcomes: